Big Data

 Answer:

-HBase is a NoSQL column-oriented database that runs on HDFS.
-It is used for real-time read/write access to Big Data.
+HBase is a NoSQL database on Hadoop for real-time read/write access to large datasets.
+It is column-oriented and modeled after Google Bigtable.

 Answer: